Clemapfel/jluna/docs/manual.md

 auto task = ThreadPool::create(forward_arg, size_t(1234));
 auto future = task.result();

-future.is_available(); // false since task has not started yet
+std::cout << future.is_available() << std::endl; // false since task has not started yet

 task.schedule();
 task.join();

-future.is_available(); // true
+std::cout << future.is_available() << std::endl; // true
 std::cout << future.get().value() << std::endl;
 ```
 ```
+0
+1
 1234
 ```
-> **C++ Hint**: See the [standard libraries documentation](https://en.cppreference.com/w/cpp/utility/optional) on more ways to interact with `std::optional<T>`
+> **C++ Hint**: Trying to access the value of a std::optional before it is available will raise an exception.
+See the [standard libraries documentation](https://en.cppreference.com/w/cpp/utility/optional) on more ways to interact with `std::optional<T>`

 We can wait for the value of a future to become available by calling `.wait()`.
-This will stall the thread `.wait()` is called from until we can access the value.
+This will stall the thread `.wait()` is called from until the value becomes accessible, after which the function will return that value.
 This way we don't necessarily need to keep track of the futures task, just having the future allows us to access to the tasks result.
-We do still need to make sure the corresponding task stays in scope.
+We do still need to make sure the corresponding task stays in scope, though.

 ### Data Race Freedom

 The user is responsible for any potential data races a `jluna::Task` may trigger.
-Potentially useful C++-side tools in this application include the following (where their Julia-side functional equivalent is listed for reference):
+Useful C++-side tools in this application include the following (where their Julia-side functional equivalent is listed for reference):

 | C++ | Julia | C++ Documentation  |
 |------------|--------------|---------------------|